1. Media Subsystem Profile¶

 1.2.
 Media Maintainers¶

-- Media Maintainer:
+- Media Driver Maintainer:

-Responsible for a group of drivers within the Media Subsystem.
-Typically these are all drivers that have something in common, e.g. codec drivers or drivers from the same vendor.
-Media Maintainers provide feedback if the patches are not following the subsystem rules, or are not using the media kernel or userspace APIs correctly, or have poor code quality.
-They also keep patchwork up to date, decide when patches are ready for merging, and create Pull Requests for the Media Subsystem Maintainers to merge.
+Responsible for one or more drivers within the Media Subsystem.
+They are listed in the MAINTAINERS file as maintainer for those drivers.
+Media Driver Maintainers review patches for those drivers, provide feedback if patches do not follow the subsystem rules, or are not using the media kernel or userspace APIs correctly, or if they have poor code quality.

 - Media Core Maintainer: